San Diego to Las Vegas train

 We help you find & compare the best buses & trains in one place.

-There are 3 daily trains from San Diego to Las Vegas.
-Traveling by train from San Diego to Las Vegas usually takes around 10 hours and 27 minutes, but the fastest Amtrak train can make the trip in 8 hours and 32 minutes.
+There is one daily train from San Diego to Las Vegas.
+Traveling by train from San Diego to Las Vegas usually takes around 14 hours and 40 minutes, but the fastest Amtrak train can make the trip in 14 hours and 35 minutes.